huggingface/transformers/README.md

 The token-level classifier takes as input the full sequence of the last hidden state and compute several (e.g. two) scores for each tokens that can for example respectively be the score that a given token is a `start_span` and a `end_span` token (see Figures 3c and 3d in the BERT paper).

-An example on how to use this class is given in the `run_squad.py` script which can be used to fine-tune a token classifier using BERT, for example for the SQuAS task.
+An example on how to use this class is given in the `run_squad.py` script which can be used to fine-tune a token classifier using BERT, for example for the SQuAD task.

 ## Installation, requirements, test

 This code was tested on Python 3.5+.
 The requirements are:

-- PyTorch (>= 0.4.0)
+- PyTorch (>= 0.4.1)
 - tqdm

 To install the dependencies: